Joseph Vendryes

-Joseph Vendryes or Vendryès ([vɑ̃dʁiɛs]; 13 January 1875, Paris – 30 January 1960) was a French Celtic linguist.
+Joseph Vendryes or Vendryès ([vɑ̃dʁiɛs]; 13 January 1875 – 30 January 1960) was a French Celticist.

 After studying with Antoine Meillet, he was chairman of Celtic languages and literature at the École Pratique des Hautes Études.
 He founded the journal Études Celtiques.
 He was a member of the Académie des Inscriptions et Belles-Lettres and a consultant with the International Auxiliary Language Association, which standardized and presented Interlingua.

-He studied the phenomenon of dislocation.
+He studied the phenomenon of syntactic dislocation.

-Quote

-Le Language [...] est un acte physiologique en ce qu'il met en œuvre plusieurs organes du corps humain.
-C'est un acte psychologique en ce qu'il suppose l'activité volontaire de l'esprit.
-C'est un acte social en ce qu'il répond à un besoin de communication entre les hommes.
-Enfin, c'est un fait historique, attesté sous des formes très variées...